michaelz9436/gaussian-slicing/README.md

 │   └── ...
 └── sparse.ply          # Initial sparse point cloud (can be very small)
 ```
 The images should be named sequentially corresponding to their Z-order.
 The `sparse.ply` file provides initial seed points for the Gaussians.
+The PNG images are assumed to be evenly spaced along the z-axis, such that 001.png, 002.png, etc., correspond to z = 0, z = 1, and so on.
+If your data has a different spacing between slices, you can modify the readSliceData() function in scene/slice_loader.py, which includes a z_scale parameter to define the real-world distance between adjacent slices.
+For datasets where slices are **not** uniformly spaced along the z-axis, you will need to modify the data loading logic to correctly assign z-coordinates to each image.

 ### 2. Training
 To train a new model, run the `train.py` script.
 The following command trains for 4,000 iterations and then automatically runs the rendering script to generate comparison images from the trained model.